lyonad/RF-vs-GB-for-UKT-PTN-Prediction/docs/RESEARCH_DOCUMENTATION.md

 #### 8.1.1 Data Limitations

 1. **Sample Size**: 702 records may be insufficient for deep learning approaches
-2. **Missing Data**: 20-50% missing values in higher UKT tiers (7-11) as not all universities implement all 11 tiers
+2. **Missing Data**: Some higher UKT tiers (7–11) may not be used by all universities/programs
 3. **Feature Coverage**: Limited to 5 categorical features available in the dataset; socioeconomic features unavailable
-4. **Temporal Scope**: Only 3 academic years (2023/2024, 2024/2025, 2025/2026)
+4. **Temporal Scope**: Focused on the 2025/2026 academic year
-5. **Geographic Scope**: Limited to subset of Indonesian public universities included in the Kaggle dataset (12 universities)
+5. **Geographic Scope**: Limited to a subset of Indonesian public universities included in the Kaggle dataset
-6. **Admission Path**: All records use SNBP/SNBT pathway; no comparison with other admission methods available in dataset
+6. **Admission Path**: SNBP/SNBT admission pathways are included as provided by the dataset
-7. **Data Currency**: Dataset last updated September 2024; may not reflect most recent fee changes
+7. **Data Currency**: Refer to the dataset's Kaggle page for the most recent update information

 #### 8.1.2 Methodological Limitations